Students love this offline coding lesson in which they get to be the zookeeper feeding animals

 Students utilize their spatial reasoning skills to create squares using different tangram combinations

-Students exercise their ability to recreate 2D geometric shapes from memory using pattern blocks
+Students exercise their ability to recreate 2D and 3D geometric shapes from memory using math manipulatives

 Students work together to understand transformations as a series of inputs and outputs using the "Shape Transformer"